-When Eichenlaub retired in 1865, followed by Rheinbold twelve years later;1 2 Kauffman became the sole owner of the brewery.
-During this time, his son, John, studied brewing in Augsburg, Germany and later worked for his father’s company.
+When Eichenlaub retired in 1865, followed by Rheinbold in 1877, 1 2 Kauffman became the sole owner of the brewery.
+Kauffman’s son, John, studied brewing in Augsburg, Germany, later working for his father’s company.
 Emil Schmidt, Kauffman’s son-in-law, became superintendent of the site in 1877.

 John Kauffman Brewery

-Kaufmann Brewery was renamed the John Kauffman Brewing Company in 1882.
-The brewery was very profitable and had a paid-in capital stock of $700,000.1 It expanded with an employee dormitory in 1876 and a new brewery production building at 1622 Vine Street in 1888.
-The office and family residence were located at 1625 and 1627 Vine Street, although both were demolished in 1922.
+Kaufmann Brewery became the John Kauffman Brewing Company in 1882.
+1 The brewery was very profitable and had a paid-in capital stock of $700,000.
+It expanded with an employee dormitory in 1876 and a new brewery production building at 1622 Vine Street in 1888.
+The office and family residence were located at 1625 and 1627 Vine Street (both were demolished in 1922).

 John Kauffman passed away in 1892 and his wife Marianne Eichenlaub Kauffman took over operations and became president.
-1 Kauffman Brewery closed in 1919 when Prohibition was enacted and the business never reopened after the law was repealed in 1933.1
+1 Kauffman Brewery closed in 1919 when Prohibition was enacted, never reopening.